YurgFS/FS25_Yurg_Custom_Pack/README.md

 **Agco FD250 FlexDraper®**
 - rebranded as Agco (other brands decals replaced by Agco)
 - combine attachment adjusted to the size of the Agco Ideal
+- trailer option removed as not suitable for Agco Ideal
 - higher working speed (35kph)
 - additional color configurations

 **Agco FD250 Multi-fruit**
-- rebranded as Agco (other brands decals replaced by Agco)
+- same as Agco FD250 FlexDraper®
-- combine attachment adjusted to the size of the Agco Ideal
-- multi-fruit (generate a lot of errors and my not work for missions)
+- multi-fruit (generate a lot of errors, not compatible with helpers and may not work for missions)
-- higher working speed (35kph)
-- additional color configurations

 **Agco HDHT 52 for FD250**
 - higher working speed (35kph)